Additivemenu/spoonlee1/fullStack/javaCore2/chap2/readme.md

 ```java
 public class SomeClass implements Serializable
 ```

-#### 3.2.2.1
+> Note:
-When a serializable class has instance variables of a class type, then all those classes must be serializable also.
+> When a serializable class has instance variables of a class type, then all those classes must be serializable also.
 A class is not serializable unless the classes for all instance variables are also serializable for all levels of instance variables within classes.

 ### 3.3.3 :full_moon: read array
 Since an array is an object, arrays can also be read and written to binary files using readObject and writeObject.
 If the base type is a class, then it must also be serializable, just like any other class type.
 Since readObject returns its value as type Object (like any other object), it must be type cast to the correct array type: